abrdn plc Purchases 7,875 Shares of CBRE Group, Inc. (NYSE:CBRE)

-abrdn plc boosted its position in CBRE Group, Inc. (NYSE:CBRE – Get Rating) by 3.9% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 209,855 shares of the financial services provider’s stock after acquiring an additional 7,875 shares during the quarter. abrdn plc’s holdings in CBRE Group were worth $19,566,000 as of its most recent filing with the Securities & Exchange Commission.
+abrdn plc raised its stake in CBRE Group, Inc. (NYSE:CBRE – Get Rating) by 3.9% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 209,855 shares of the financial services provider’s stock after purchasing an additional 7,875 shares during the quarter. abrdn plc’s holdings in CBRE Group were worth $19,566,000 at the end of the most recent reporting period.

-In other CBRE Group news, CEO Daniel G. Queenan sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, June 1st.
-The shares were sold at an average price of $83.16, for a total value of $415,800.00.
-Following the completion of the sale, the chief executive officer now directly owns 188,841 shares in the company, valued at $15,704,017.56.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-0.43% of the stock is currently owned by company insiders.
+In other news, CEO Daniel G. Queenan sold 5,000 shares of the business’s stock in a transaction dated Wednesday, June 1st.
+The stock was sold at an average price of $83.16, for a total value of $415,800.00.
+Following the transaction, the chief executive officer now directly owns 188,841 shares of the company’s stock, valued at approximately $15,704,017.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.43% of the stock is owned by company insiders.

-A number of research analysts have recently issued reports on CBRE shares.
-StockNews.com cut CBRE Group from a “buy” rating to a “hold” rating in a research note on Friday, July 15th.
-The Goldman Sachs Group started coverage on CBRE Group in a research note on Tuesday, April 5th.
-They set a “buy” rating and a $111.00 price objective on the stock.
-Raymond James raised CBRE Group from an “outperform” rating to a “strong-buy” rating and reduced their price objective for the company from $122.00 to $110.00 in a research note on Friday, July 22nd.
-Finally, Evercore ISI set a $94.00 target price on CBRE Group in a research note on Monday, June 20th.
-One research analyst has rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $109.20.
+A number of analysts have recently issued reports on the company.
+The Goldman Sachs Group assumed coverage on CBRE Group in a research report on Tuesday, April 5th.
+They issued a “buy” rating and a $111.00 price objective for the company.
+StockNews.com cut CBRE Group from a “buy” rating to a “hold” rating in a research report on Friday, July 15th.
+Evercore ISI set a $94.00 price objective on CBRE Group in a research report on Monday, June 20th.
+Finally, Raymond James raised CBRE Group from an “outperform” rating to a “strong-buy” rating and cut their price objective for the company from $122.00 to $110.00 in a research report on Friday, July 22nd.
+One analyst has rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Buy” and an average target price of $109.20.

 CBRE Group, Inc operates as a commercial real estate services and investment company worldwide.
 It operates through three segments: Advisory Services, Global Workplace Solutions, and Real Estate Investments segments.
 The Advisory Services segment provides strategic advice and execution to owners, investors, and occupiers of real estate in connection with leasing; property sales and mortgage services under the CBRE Capital Markets brand; property and project management services, including construction management, marketing, building engineering, accounting, and financial services for owners of and investors in office, industrial, and retail properties; and valuation services that include market value appraisals, litigation support, discounted cash flow analyses, and feasibility studies, as well as consulting services, such as property condition reports, hotel advisory, and environmental consulting.